 Pembroke North Essay Prize

-The 2019 Pembroke North Essay Prize is now open to entries from Year 12 state school students from Pembroke's North West Link regions.
+The 2020 Pembroke North Essay Prize is now open to entries from Year 12 state school students in the North West of England.
 Please find a list of essay questions here.
-The deadline for entries is Friday 6 September 2019.
+The deadline for entries is Monday 7 September 2020.
 If you have any questions please email Kirsty Simpson (Admissions and Access Officer) at firstname.lastname@example.org

 The competition aims to support and inspire the next generation of undergraduate students as they consider their university choices, through:

-A celebration and prize ceremony at Pembroke College to which all entrants will be invited, on Friday 20 September 2019 (to coincide with the Oxford University Open Days).
+A online celebration and prize ceremony at Pembroke College to which all entrants will be invited, to be held in Autumn 2020.